 After my career in the Air Force, we moved to New Mexico to raise The Boyz.
 Massive adventure!
 Spent a lot of time on the slopes, first teaching the boys to ski, then watching in amazement as they started blowing me off the mountains.
 I remember one National Championship at Northstar-at-Tahoe, skiing the blacks as fast as I could go and seeing the boys ski/snowboard through the black glades, dodging trees and accelerating away from me!

 As the boys grew older and (finally!) moved away for college, I found more time to write.
 I joined a writers group in Taos and started attending writers conferences.
 I am an avid reader of political-military thrillers so I decided to follow that path.
 I published Cochabamba Conspiracy, then Chita Quest.
-I’m on track to get out the third book of the series by summer 2015.
+I’m on track to get out the third book of the series by Fall 2017.